TipsUpdates

 Skip the Afternoons

 It isn’t a secret or a surprise that the Walt Disney World Theme Parks get the busiest in the middle of the day.
 If you want to avoid waiting in long lines, skip out on this part of the day.
 Consider booking a nice meal or heading back to the Resort to relax.
-If you know that your family will just be frustrated having to wait in the crowds, avoid that by skipping out and finding other things to do.
+If you know your family will just be frustrated having to wait in the crowds, avoid that by skipping out and finding other things to do.

 Jennifer Retzlaff